 Elizabeth Grant is an experienced counsellor/therapist who works with individual adults with a wide range of issues and problems including: depression/low mood; anxiety; stress; relationship issues (with an individual client only); eating and body image issues; life transitions; abuse; alcohol and substance related issues; autism spectrum disorders; chronic illness; self-harm; post-traumatic stress disorder (PTSD); obsessive compulsive disorder (OCD); and many more issues.

-Elizabeth is particularly experienced in working with adults with a history/diagnosis of mental health issues and individual family members of people with such issues; clients with post-natal depression and issues relating to childbirth; and clients who experienced childhood emotional abuse and neglect.
+Elizabeth is particularly experienced in working with adults with a history/diagnosis of mental health issues and individual family members of people with such issues; clients with post-natal depression and issues relating to childbirth; and clients who have experienced childhood emotional abuse and neglect.

 Elizabeth's way of working

 Elizabeth aims is to provide a warm, supportive and empathetic space for clients to explore what is important to them.
 Her training is in Gestalt Therapy, which is a type of counselling/psychotherapy which offers a rich exploration of the client's experience in the here and now, and through the relationship with the therapist.
 Elizabeth is passionate about mental wellbeing and helping others to reach their potential.
 She works collaboratively with each individual to help them feel heard and accepted with whatever they wish to bring to the therapy sessions.

 Elizabeth's background and training